Curriculum, Enrollment, and Graduation

 Medical Leave of Absence

 Montana State University is committed to the health, safety, and well-being of individual students and the campus community.
 Occasionally, students may experience situations that significantly limit their ability to function successfully or safely in their role as students.
 In such circumstances, students may be eligible for a leave of absence or a retroactive withdrawal.
 A leave of absence permits students to temporarily withdraw from the University and their studies so they may address the issues that led to the need for leave.
-Similarly, a retroactive withdrawal may be available for students who were unable to request a timely leave of absence, but who were forced to leave the University due to a health or safety emergency, or who experienced a mental or physical illness, injury, or other extraordinary circumstance.
+Similarly, a retroactive withdrawal may be available for students who were unable to request a timely leave of absence but were forced to leave the University due to a health or safety emergency, or who experienced a mental or physical illness, injury, or other extraordinary circumstance.

 Students who wish to explore leave of absence or withdrawal options should confer with the Office of the Dean of Students and their academic advisor.
 Students should discuss their situations and tentative plans with the following offices, where applicable: Office of Disability Services, Office of the Registrar, the Office of Financial Aid Services, Student Accounts, the Graduate School, and the Office of International Programs.
 The University also offers reasonable accommodations to qualifying students through the Office of Disability Services that may complement or affect the need for a leave of absence.

-The University offers different options for a leave of absence including voluntary medical leave, involuntary leave, and a retroactive University withdrawal.
+The University offers different options for a leave of absence, including voluntary medical leave, involuntary leave, and a retroactive University withdrawal.

 Requiring a student to take an involuntary leave of absence is rare and only occurs when current medical knowledge or the best available objective evidence indicates that: